livioribeiro/selva/docs/templates.md

 matches with your extension's `__package__` or no other implementation has been registered yet.

-For example, the function `selva_extension` in your extension could be implemented like the following:
+For example, the function `init_extension` in your extension could be implemented like the following:

 === "my/extension/__init__.py"